Executive CoachingWhy choose me as your coach?

 During the last 16 years of coaching managers and leaders at CXO level, I’ve asked my clients why they choose me as their executive coach.

-The most common answer is that I have experience in coaching leaders in positions similar to theirs and that I get the job done.
-The fact that I can document a number of successful cases make my clients feel safe when choosing me as their coach.
+The most common answer is that I have substantial leadership experience.
+When coaching leaders in CXO positions my leadership experience helps to get the job done.
+The fact that I can document a large number of successful cases make my clients feel safe when choosing me as their executive coach.

 Quite often, clients get my name from a colleague or from their business network.
 Or they have seen me give a public speech.